v-zhuravlev/zbx_plugin_mqtt/README.md

 Test it by running
 `./zabbix-agent2 -t agent.ping -c ../conf/zabbix_agent2.conf`

+## Known limitations

+- Only Zabbix agent (active) is supported, thus impossible to use single Zabbix agent2 with multiple hosts.
+Waiting for `Passive bulk` implementation in Zabbix.

 ## TODO

 - [ ] disconnect MQTT clients when there is no active mqtt.subscribe